 Earlier this month in Gadsden, Alabama; a small town in the Northeast corner of the state, close to two dozen newly-minted Firesouls gathered at the Beautiful Rainbow Cafe to lunch on fried chicken and waffles, crab cakes and sweet potato pie – and to celebrate their new roles and 18 new Sacred Places in-the-making.

-The luncheon was hosted by the TKF Foundation and the Community Foundation of Northeast Alabama, which is funding the new network of Sacred Places via its Susie Parker Stringfellow Health Fund.
+The luncheon was hosted by the Nature Sacred and the Community Foundation of Northeast Alabama, which is funding the new network of Sacred Places via its Susie Parker Stringfellow Health Fund.

-On hand was a small team from the TKF Foundation, including our executive director Erin Robertson, who took the opportunity to welcome the Firesouls and green spaces into the Nature Sacred Network.
+On hand was a small team from Nature Sacred, including our Chief Programs Officer Erin Robertson, who took the opportunity to welcome the Firesouls and green spaces into the Nature Sacred Network.

 This was the first time the Alabama Firesouls had all gathered at once; the first time most of them had met, collectively sharing their plans and aspirations for their spaces.